 Saint Peter Public Schools 1:1 Initiative

 The device maintenance program is available for $25 per student per year and can be purchased through the Infinite Campus Parent Portal for each school or by requesting a payment envelope from each school's office.
-The maintenance program is provided at no cost to families that have suffered financial hardship due to Covid-19 or qualify for free and reduced lunch benefits - complete the form below to opt in to the maintenance program if you qualify.
+The maintenance program is provided at no cost to families that have suffered financial hardship due to Covid-19 or qualify for free and reduced lunch benefits - complete the form below to opt in to the maintenance program if you qualify for free coverage.

 IPad cords and chargers can also be purchased from the Infinite Campus Store and picked up in the media center at your child's school.